cheqd/cheqd-node/docs/setup-and-configure/docker-install.md

 To build the image:

 * Go to the repository root;
-* Run `docker build -f docker/Dockerfile -t cheqd-node .`.
+* Run `docker build --target node -t cheqd-node -f docker/Dockerfile .`.

 Default home directory for `cheqd` user is `/cheqd`.
 It can be overridden via `CHEQD_HOME_DIR` build argument.
 Example: `--build-arg CHEQD_HOME_DIR=/home/cheqd`.